 Deaths and injuries to pedestrians andbicyclists present a multi-faceted problem.
 Solving it will require multiple changes in design, “car culture,” and other things.
 However, one thing we could start on right now is better education for police officers and traffic court judges.
 We need consistent and accurate interpretation of the traffic laws to make roadways safe for our most vulnerable users.

-Contact the Bicycle Accident Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help You Deserve
+Contact the Clearwater Bicycle Accident Law Firm of Roman Austin Personal Injury Lawyers for Help Today

-We serve Pinellas County, Pasco County, Hillsborough County, and its surrounding areas:
+We serve throughout Pinellas County, Hillsborough County, Pasco County, and its surrounding areas: